Marianne Peretti: Partnership with Oscar Niemeyer

 In Brazil, Peretti met architect Oscar Niemeyer.
-Since then, her works were part of several Niemeyer buildings, such as the stained glass at the Cathedral of Brasília.
+Since then, her works have been part of several Niemeyer buildings, such as the stained glass at the Cathedral of Brasília.

 Death

 Peretti died on 25 April 2022, at the Real Hospital Português in Recife.
 The cause of death was not given.
 Five days later, she was buried at Cemitério Campo da Esperança, in Asa Sul, Brasília.